-Carl Westmoreland, 4343 Peachtree Road, presented on behalf of the applicant.
-Carl cited the need for the land use plan application to run concurrently, and time for staff to review the amended site plan, as reasons for the request for deferral.
+Carl Westmoreland, 4343 Peachtree Road, representative of the applicant, presented on behalf of the application.
+Carl cited the need for the land use plan application to run concurrently, and the need for time for staff to review the site plan that was recently amended as a result of staff comments, as reasons for the request for deferral.
 Carl responded to comments made in opposition to the application, and responded to questions from the Commission.

 Robert Miller, 1332 Martina Drive, spoke in opposition to the application.
-Robert cited incompatibility with the Comprehensive Plan and Dunwoody Village Master Plan, and concerns over quality of materials, walkability and connectivity, greenspace, the proposal to place active greenspace in the stream buffer, community-gathering spaces and quality outdoor living, and options for empty-nester residents.
+Robert cited incompatibility with the Comprehensive Plan and the Dunwoody Village Master Plan, and concerns over quality of materials, walkability and connectivity, greenspace, the proposal to place active greenspace in the stream buffer, community-gathering spaces and quality outdoor living, and options for empty-nester residents.
 Robert stated that the development is not being designed specific to the target demographic that is outlined in the Dunwoody Village Master Plan.